2024-25 Edition

 Two courses must be upper-division courses.
 RUSSIAN 50 and RUSSIAN 150 can be repeated for credit when course topic titles change.

-A degree in European Studies prepares its graduates to enter advanced degree programs in international business, history, law, political science, and cultural studies.
-The strong academic skills and professional orientation acquired by European Studies majors are necessary to pursue successful careers in such fields as international banking, law, journalism, management, public relations, publishing, and government service, as well as social justice and non-governmental organization (NGO) work both in the United States and abroad.
-Humanities graduates, in general, learn to express ideas clearly, do independent research, and think analytically and imaginatively—the required tools for success beyond the undergraduate career.
+The strong academic skills and professional orientation acquired by European Studies majors make it possible to pursue successful careers in such fields as international banking, law, journalism, management, public relations, publishing, and government service, as well as social justice and non-governmental organization (NGO) work both in the United States and abroad.
+Moreover, with its strong emphasis on developing critical skills in writing, speaking, and analysis, European Studies graduates learn to express ideas clearly, do independent research, and think analytically and imaginatively—the required tools for success beyond the undergraduate career.
+A degree in European Studies also prepares its graduates to enter advanced degree programs in international business, history, law, political science, and cultural studies.